sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 **Note:** You don't have to specify the config you created (`anyco`) in this call.
 Sensible looks at all the configs for the document type you made in this quickstart (`auto_insurance_quote`), and **automatically** chooses the one that fits best!

 Now you can use the [Sensible API](https://docs.sensible.so/reference) to generate upload and download URLs for multiple car insurance quote PDFs,  retrieve results, and integrate with your application!

+Next
+====

+- Check out the [SenseML method reference docs](doc:methods) to write your own extractions
+- Write [validations](doc:validate-extractions) to test the qualify of your extractions in production